-My research focuses on culture and interpersonal relationships, including topics such as human mate selection, intergroup romantic relations, and partner preferences across cultures.
+My research focuses on culture and interpersonal relationships, including topics such as human mate selection, intergroup romantic relations, and relationship dynamics across cultures.
 Although my formal training is in social and personality psychology, I have a variety of research interests and enjoy multidisciplinary research.
 One of our lab's current projects is Inscripta.net, a site through which people who have previously purchased genotyping services (i.e., from 23andMe, AncestryDNA, or FamilyTreeDNA) can upload their genetic data and complete a survey in exchange for gene-based feedback on personal qualities, such as prosociality and relationship success.
 Please visit the Culture and Relationships Lab for an overview of our current projects.

 I also love to write in my free time and recently started blogging for Psychology Today.
 My blog, The Modern Heart, focuses on one of my favorite topics -- love.

 Interpersonal relationships; intergroup relations; cross-cultural psychology; culture and ethnicity; stereotypes and prejudice; body image; attraction; human mate selection; behavioral genetics; personality and individual differences

 Research Methods; Multicultural Psychology; Interpersonal Relationships; Social Psychology; Psychology of Gender; Evolutionary Psychology; Human Sexuality

 - PSY 3220 – Social Psychology